 An executor or administrator who is not a Virginia resident must appoint a resident as his or her agent; this person is authorized to accept legal communications on behalf of the out-of-state executor and is subject to Virginia courts' jurisdiction.
 A nonresident personal representative must also post a bond, which is a kind of insurance policy that protects the estate from losses caused by the personal representative.

-There is a probate tax, based on the value of the assets in the estate.
+There is a state probate tax, based on the value of the assets in the estate.
+There may also be an additional local probate tax that is one-third of the amount of the state probate tax.
 There are also court fees to open a probate case.
 All of these fees can be paid from estate assets.

 The circuit court will give the fiduciary a certificate of qualification.
 This document can be shown to third parties to show that the personal representative has legal authority over the deceased person's assets.

-An executor or administrator is entitled to compensation for the work of settling the estate.
-Generally, the fee is a percentage of the value of the estate.
+An executor or administrator is entitled to reasonable compensation for the work of settling the estate.

 It's the personal representative's job to: